bico-media/b-inject/README.md

 - The text `{{B://[TX]/}}` will be replaced with the B://andlebar converted content of the TX (nested injections)

-**Please help shape the actional definition of v1 here: https://github.com/bico-media/bandlebars/pull/1**
+**Please help shape the actual protocol description of v1 here: https://github.com/bico-media/bandlebars/pull/1**

 ### v1+